DinSyaopin/testchrome/README.md

 >File decoration must match to examples in app directory.

+-4.Click button **Find driver**
+>Find chromedriver.exe in your filesystem and choose it.

--4.Click button **Test**.
+-5.Click button **Test**.

 >New chrome window will be opened.
 Then should be done some actions on a browser and in the end browser will be closed.
 >Logging information saves in the app directory with pattern *"./logs/app-%d{yyyy-MM-dd}.log"* as well as in textarea of app.
 >Screenshots that was created during the tests puts to app directory with pattern *"screen"+"dd.MM.yy"+".png"*.

--5.You can return to step 2 and go on or close app with simply pushing exit button or *close* item of menu.
+-6.You can return to step 2 and go on or close app with simply pushing exit button or *close* item of menu.

 # Supported test commands
 Look at the test.xml example: